Key Things to Remember About Managing Your Professional Proof

 You write about yourself in a very formal, distant, third-person way (e.g., "Mr. Smith is an executive who loves success...").
 You think this sounds professional, but it makes you sound like a generic person.
 It reads like a description of someone who doesn't really exist.

 Speak about your current ideas and strategies.
 Instead of a boring biography, share your unique opinion on how to handle a tough situation or why you disagree with common industry advice.
 High-level roles are filled by specific, sharp minds solving specific problems, not by generic "experienced executives."
 Show them how your mind works.
+For practical guidance on this, see writing a compelling bio for your personal website.

 The Plan for an Executive Website